-You're building an automated QA pipeline that tests a Python application end-to-end — running it the same way a real user would, with real inputs — then scoring the outputs using evaluators and producing pass/fail results via pixie test.
+You're building an automated evaluation pipeline that tests a Python-based AI application end-to-end — running it the same way a real user would, with real inputs — then scoring the outputs using evaluators and producing pass/fail results via pixie test.

 What you're testing is the app itself — its request handling, context assembly (how it gathers data, builds prompts, manages conversation state), routing, and response formatting.
 The app uses an LLM, which makes outputs non-deterministic — that's why you use evaluators (LLM-as-judge, similarity scores) instead of assertEqual — but the thing under test is the app's code, not the LLM.